WebAssembly/tool-conventions/DynamicLinking.md

  * `env.__memory_base` - An immutable `i32` global representing the offset in
    the above memory which has been reserved and zero-initialized for this module, as described earlier.
-The module can use this global in the intializer of its data segments so that they loaded at the correct address.
+The module can use this global in the initializer of its data segments so that they loaded at the correct address.
  * `env.__table_base` - An immutable `i32` global representing the offset in the
    above table which has been reserved for this module, as described earlier.
    The module can use this global in the intializer of its table element